What are the best shooting modes to use and why?

 Why use shutter priority mode?

-To freeze the action with a fast shutter speed, show movement blur with a slow shutter speed, or use a slow shutter speed for a long exposure to capture a very dark scene.
+• Set a slow shutter speed for a long exposure to capture a very dark scene

-If you’re shooting in shutter priority, however, be aware that the camera doesn’t take into account the maximum f-stop of your lens.
-So, if you’re not aware of what is happening with the change in aperture, you could end up with an underexposed image.
+When shooting in shutter priority, be aware that the camera doesn’t take into account the maximum f-stop of your lens.
+So, if you’re not aware of what’s happening with the change in aperture, you could get an underexposed image.

 This would happen if you set the shutter speed too fast for the maximum aperture to allow enough light in for a correctly exposed image.
-The camera can only go to the maximum (or minimum) f-stop of your lens and if you select a shutter speed beyond that requires an aperture this, it will over or under expose your photo.
+The camera can only go to the maximum (or minimum) f-stop of your lens.
+If you set a shutter speed that requires an aperture beyond that, your photo won’t be correctly exposed.

 Shooting modes shutter priorityCamera settings: aperture f5.6, shutter speed 1/1000 , ISO 200